busyoGG/OneStepWikiLink/README.md

 * All potential matches in the current document (based on the plugin's matching rules)
 * The Convert button, which will convert all matched text in the current document to Wiki links.

 Or you can use the command `Convert All Matching Words to Wiki Links` to perform the conversion.
-(The default shortcut is Mod + R, which is Ctrl + R / Cmd + R)

 ## Customization